2022 E&C Hotline Benchmark Report Insights: Gorillas in Our Midst

 The point is, for almost every major secular increase/decrease in EHS reporting rates, there was an opposite decrease/increase in Privacy/Information Security concern virtually in the same month.
 No other issue categories mirror the EHS reporting trend so closely or consistently.

-When people focus on one thing they can easily overlook something else.
-Incidents reported through your intake channels tend to correlate with the headlines.
 You probably noticed an influx of sexual harassment reports during the #MeToo movement in late 2017, for example, and the monthly composition of your reports over the last year likely mirrored that which was top of mind for your workforce.
+This cognitive bias ingrained in all of us presents an opportunity for Ethics & Compliance teams to gain significant traction on important initiatives, but it requires employment of the "Headline Effect."

+Remember what it was like during the height of the pandemic, when COVID-19 was in every headline — it was all anyone was talking about.
 Carpet-bombing workplace retaliation, for example, with an omni-channel campaign attacking it from all angles can not only keep it top of mind for your workforce, but also cause people to focus on it — seeing it anywhere it exists and weeding it out.
-The E&C team of the future is one that understands human psychology and behavioral science and uses them to its advantage to drive an authentically ethical workplace culture forward in sustainable ways.

 Want more actionable insights, data, and stats on the future of compliance programs?
 Get the ComplianceLine 2022 Ethics and Compliance Benchmark Report here.